iinnovations/iicontrollibs/README.md

 ## Requirements and installation

-Please see http://interfaceinnovations.org/cclibsinstall.html for requirements and installation
+Please see http://interfaceinnovations.org/cclibsinstall.html for requirements and installation, and http://interfaceinnovations.org/cclibsusage.html for usage.

 ## Contact